 Some users noted corrosion after exposure to salt water.

 Fight fatigue and wear with one of the lightest paddles on the market.
-Shaft is made from 3K carbon fiber while the blade is nylon.
-Stainless steel fasteners used throughout.
+The shaft is made from 3K carbon fiber while the blade is nylon.
+Stainless steel fasteners are used throughout.
 The 3-piece design and rugged paddle bag permit easy storage, and the paddle is adjustable from 72 to 86 inches.

 The adhesive on the adjustment clamp used may need reapplication after several uses.

 The paddle is composed of 4 combined pieces.
 Made of high-quality aluminum alloy, making the paddle lightweight and easy to use.
 Adjustable.
 The aluminum rod will not deform.
 The T-type handle allows for good grip.
 Possesses double abs locking design.
 Floats on fresh and salt water.

 Some users wish that the connection points were more reinforced.